FireDragonGameStudio/FmvMaker/README.md

 - [ ] Show multiple videos at the same time, to create a a video matrix.
 Rare useage, but it's fancy.
 - [ ] FmvMaker currently only supports Unitys UI sytstem.
 We're working on TextMeshPro support.
 - [ ] **Clickables** are currently not resizeable by the configuration file and bound to the prefab size.
 We're working on it.
+- [ ] Item tooltips are not available yet.
+It's on our list.
+- [ ] It's currently not possible to combine items within the inventory.
+We're also working on this feature.
 ## Known issues
 * FmvMaker only supports video files, which are supported by Unity (link to Unity docs).
 Our recommendation: Pls try to use .mp4 files.
 * It's not possible to edit or transform videos within Unity.
 Pls use an external video editor like Shotcut (https://shotcut.org/) to prepare your videos for use with FmvMaker.